njbaron/LabII_UDP_Datagram/README.md

 # LabII_UDP_Datagram
 This is a program that will encrypt and decrypt data and append a UDP datagram header.

-ECE 456 UDP Datagram Sender/ Reciever Lab 2
+UDP Datagram Sender/ Reciever
-By Nick Baron 830278807
+By Nick Baron

 You need to have python!